At the Drive-In: 1998–1999: In/Casino/Out and Vaya

-Relationship of Command (2000–2001)
+2000–2001: Relationship of Command

-Recording for At the Drive-In's third and then-final full-length album Relationship of Command began on January 17, 2000.
-The recording took place at Indigo Ranch Studios in Malibu, California, with producer Ross Robinson (and mixer Andy Wallace), who the band had met on an earlier tour and who had "convinced the boys that he was the guy who could get every ounce of them onto tape."
+Recording for the band's third album, Relationship of Command, began on January 17, 2000.
+The recording took place at Indigo Ranch Studios in Malibu, California, with producer Ross Robinson.
 Relationship of Command was recorded over a seven-week period and featured Iggy Pop with minor parts on a couple of the album's songs.

-It was released September 12, 2000, to critical acclaim, and catapulted At the Drive-In into the mainstream musical spotlight.
+While At the Drive-In was working on the album, however, DEN went under.
+Relationship of Command would instead be released by the Beastie Boys-founded Grand Royal, which Rodríguez-López described as "our dream come true," since the band had long admired Grand Royal and had hoped to sign to them long before being approached by DEN.
+The album, released on September 12, 2000, was met with critical acclaim.

 In addition to touring worldwide in Europe, Japan, and the United States following the release of Relationship of Command, At The Drive-In performed on several television shows.
 The band's first nationally televised performance was on Farmclub, a now defunct television show which aired late at night on the USA Network.
 After that performance, they also appeared on Later with Jools Holland, Late Night with Conan O'Brien and the Late Show with David Letterman.
-Additionally, their minor hit radio single "One Armed Scissor" had circulation on MTV and significantly contributed to the band's popularity.
+Additionally, the minor hit "One Armed Scissor" had circulation on MTV and significantly contributed to the band's popularity.
 By 2002, Relationship of Command had sold 273,000 copies in the United States, according to Nielsen SoundScan.